Biological Sciences

 Does the living world fascinate you?
 Are you interested in the innovation and commercial utilisation of bioscience knowledge?

 This course offers you the flexibility to discover what kind of biologist you want to be.
-You will have the freedom to choose the topics you want to study across the breadth of biology; whether your interests lie in the environment, animal behaviour, plants, molecular biosciences, or span all areas.
+You'll have the freedom to choose the topics you want to study across the breadth of biology; whether your interests lie in the environment, threatened species, plants, molecular biosciences, or span all areas.

 We’re proud of our nurturing environment with good connections between staff and students.
 You’ll benefit from research-active tutors and small group sizes.